 Live, study and work in an inclusive and respectful environment at MacEwan Residence.
 We welcome all students and believe that a diverse community is a strong community.

 Diversity and individuality are core values of MacEwan University.
 If you choose to live in MacEwan Residence, you become part of a community that embraces these values.

-To provide a safe, inclusive and supportive living experience, MacEwan Residence has a gender-inclusive housing option that lets students choose to live with whomever they choose, regardless of biological sex, gender or gender identity.
+To provide a safe, inclusive and supportive living experience, MacEwan Residence has a gender-inclusive housing option that lets students choose to live with whomever they choose, regardless of sexual orientation, gender identity or gender expression.
 Applicants who have a specific roommate or roommates in mind may request to share a suite with them during the application process.

 If you are interested in or have questions about gender-inclusive housing, please contact us.

 With about 100 international students calling residence home each year, there are plenty of opportunities to learn about different countries, cultures and religions.
 We value the diversity that you bring to our hallways and meeting spaces and work closely with MacEwan International and Education Abroad to support you.

 “I came here from a different country.
 Living and working in residence helped me meet lots of people and learn about Canadian culture.”